Riley Patterson: Detroit Lions (first stint)

-Jacksonville Jaguars
+Jacksonville Jaguars (first stint)

 Patterson was claimed off waivers by the Jacksonville Jaguars on August 31, 2022.
-In Week 16, Patterson scored 13 points on four field goals and one extra point in a 19-3 win over the Jets, earning AFC Special Teams Player of the Week.
-On January 14, 2023, Patterson kicked the game-winning field goal to advance the Jaguars through the Wild Card Weekend.
-The Jacksonville Jaguars finished the game 30–31 against the Los Angeles Chargers, completing the third biggest comeback in playoff history.
+In Week 16, Patterson scored 13 points on four field goals and one extra point in a 19–3 win over the New York Jets, earning American Football Conference Special Teams Player of the Week.
+On January 14, 2023, Patterson kicked the game-winning field goal to help the Jaguars complete a 31–30 come back win over the Los Angeles Chargers in the Wild Card Round, completing the third largest comeback in playoff history.
+He was waived by the Jaguars on May 25, following the signing of Brandon McManus, before later being traded back to the Lions.